 Then there’s “Interview with Yoko Kanno,” which runs for 21-and-a-half minutes.
 This is also done with the question on the screen followed by her answer.
 In her interview, Kanno talks about the original manga, what kind of music came to mind when she read the manga, what kind of orders she got from Watanabe, what kind of concept she had when she created the music, how they searched for the musicians, about the musicians, recording the music for the series, about the storyboard creation, the music recording location, how she felt after seeing the completed anime, about the opening theme, about the ending theme, and about the director.
 Kanno really gave a good interview, and she was really able to give the viewer insight into the music for the series.
 Considering how integral a component the music is for Kids on the Slope, it was nice to be able to know more about what went into creating it.

-Next is “Interview with Takashi Matsunaga and Shun Ishiwaka,” which runs for 13-and-a-half minutes; these are the two musicians who were hired to play the piano and the drums.
-During their interview, they talk about the original work, what Yoko Kanno told them, what their first impressions were when they met, the storyboard creation process, difficulties about performing as the character, the school festival scene in episode seven, their thoughts on seeing the completed anime, and how they felt about taking part.
+Next is “Interview with Takashi Matsunaga and Shun Ishiwaka,” the two musicians who were hired to play the piano and drums, which runs for 13-and-a-half minutes.
+During their interview, they talk about the original work, what Yoko Kanno told them, what their first impressions were when they met, the storyboard creation process, difficulties about performing as the character, the school festival scene in Episode Seven, their thoughts on seeing the completed anime, and how they felt about taking part.
 Since both of these musicians were new to making music for an anime series, it made their interview an interesting viewing experience.
 Unlike Watanabe and Kanno, who are veterans in the anime industry, these two gentlemen were able to come into their interview with the insights of people who haven’t been entrenched in the industry.
 In that respect, it made for a bit of a different and refreshing interview.